chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [APTMoE: Affinity-Aware Pipeline Tuning for MoE Models on Bandwidth-Constrained GPU Nodes](https://www.computer.org/csdl/proceedings-article/sc/2024/529100b436/21HUWvO6IIo): fine-tune MoE models with CPU and some algorithm insights, accepted by SC'24
 - [ ] [Prediction Is All MoE Needs: Expert Load Distribution Goes from Fluctuating to Stabilizing](https://arxiv.org/abs/2404.16914): prediction the expert workload to optimize training
+- [ ] [FSMoE: A Flexible and Scalable Training System for Sparse Mixture-of-Experts Models](https://dl.acm.org/doi/10.1145/3669940.3707272): There isn't much of a novel technology(?), accepted by ASPLOS'25

 ### Inference with multimodal